02/03/2021

 With a stronger focus on holistic employee wellness and positive managerial styles, businesses will see holistic benefits—including on their bottom line.

-As the coronavirus pandemic grounded planes, closed borders and locked down cities, much of the world’s workplaces were forced to shift to an exclusively digital, work-from-home lifestyle.
-While there were positive effects, the resulting social isolation forced many employers to rethink their approach to the mental health and well-being of their employees.
+As the world ground to a halt a few years back, many workplaces were forced to shift to an digital, work-from-home lifestyle.
+While there were positive effects, the social isolation forced many employers to rethink their approach to employee mental health.
+“Running on empty” became the phrase of the day—which brought mindfulness in leadership to the top of the agenda.

 Employee wellness has grown to become a major area of focus for employers, and one that extends far beyond the traditional benefits full-time employees receive.
-In response to a growing mental health crisis in the face of a seemingly unending pandemic, the position of Chief Well-being Officer was born—the antidote to the burnout clinicians, physicians and HR professionals were experiencing.
+In response to a growing mental health crisis, the position of Chief Well-being Officer was born—the antidote to the burnout clinicians, physicians and HR professionals were experiencing.

 What is a Chief Well-being Officer?

-While employee well-being is certainly a hot topic now, this particular role has been around for at least a decade, primarily in hospitals.
-Chief Well-being Officers are tasked with leading their organization’s wellness efforts, building strategies to improve the well-being of employees, and passing down hard skills and knowledge on boosting personal resilience, cultivating a positive work environment and more.
+Employee well-being is a hot topic now.
+But this particular role has been around for at least a decade, primarily in hospitals.
+Chief Well-being Officers lead their organization’ mental-health efforts, building strategies to improve the well-being of employees.
+This involves passing down hard skills and knowledge on boosting personal resilience, cultivating a positive work environment and more.

 There are some common imbalances when it comes to unhealthy workplaces that a Chief Well-being Officer would ideally address—such as incongruence between professional and personal development and the organization’s and individual needs.
 Another common issue is the lack of challenges that come with maintaining existing clients, as opposed to pushing an individual’s boundaries to win new business.
 A culture of wellness would aim to shrink these gaps and build a more holistic environment that also prioritizes the personal needs of employees.